Jean Slater: Departure and return (2011)

 On 29 April 2010, it was announced that Jean and Stacey were both to depart from the soap later in the year.
 Wright said of her departure: "It's been an honour to play Jean especially as the public response to her has always been so supportive.
 It's been a real privilege to be able to heighten awareness of bipolar disorder.
 I've thoroughly enjoyed working with my onscreen Slater family, in particular working with Lacey and developing such a great rapport over the years."
 Executive producer Bryan Kirkwood added: "Gillian has brought real heart and pathos to the role of Jean Slater, a complex and fragile character who has really been taken into the public's affection."
+In May 2010, Wright told Kris Green of Digital Spy that working with EastEnders is a privilege.
+She said of her departure: "Things can't last forever.
+I am an actress and it's all a big adventure, isn't it?
+It's wonderful to have been in it for so long.
+[Jean] wasn't meant to be a regular character, so to have crept in slowly, then become a regular...for the audience to love and for me to be able to play something a little quirky, fun and also bipolar has been a privilege."
 However, Wright was given a reprieve in late 2010, when it was announced that a storyline had been created for Jean and Wright had signed a new contract to return in 2011.
 Jean left EastEnders on 13 January 2011 and returned on 29 March 2011.